 Distribution and other operating expenses primarily include costs relating to the distribution of our content, including print and advertising for theatrical releases and costs for third-party distribution; compensation; revenue-sharing costs to television stations affiliated with the CBS Television Network; and other ancillary and overhead costs associated with our operations.

-For 2022, distribution and other expenses increased 27% primarily reflecting higher costs associated with theatrical content as well as the growth of our streaming services, including costs for third-party distribution and to support the international expansion of our streaming services.
+For 2023, distribution and other operating expenses increased 10%, primarily reflecting higher costs associated with the growth of our streaming services, including costs for third-party distribution and compensation, and higher costs associated with theatrical releases.